sequencework/sql/readme.md

   }
 `

-// listMoviesSQL() looks like this :
+// findBookByAuthor() looks like this :
 // {
 //  text: 'select * from books',
 //  values: []
 // }

-// listMoviesSQL('steinbeck') looks like this :
+// findBookByAuthor('steinbeck') looks like this :
 // {
 //  text: 'select * from books where author = $1',
 //  values: ['steinbeck']